-A pentatonic trick from Scott Henderson!
+A pentatonic secret from Scott Henderson!

 Following on from my last Scott Henderson blog, Scott Henderson Melodic Phrasing, let’s take a look at some scale tricks that Scott use.

 If you are a keen Spy Tunes member you know that I swear by knowing the basics first, avoiding tricks is my philosophy.
-In fact it is Scott’s as well, he reinforces this time and time again in other lessons.
+In fact, it is Scott’s as well, he reinforces this time and time again in other lessons.

-So now that I’ve put the warning out there, let’s look at a minor pentatonic trick that you can use, just remember, it is a trick.
-Or as M.I put it; a pentatonic secret.
+So now that I’ve put the warning out there, let’s look at a Minor Pentatonic trick that you can use, just remember, it is a trick.
+Or as M.I put it, a pentatonic secret.